Trump Administration Considering 'Travel Ban' On Guatemalans After Asylum Snub

 "All this jeopardizes the bilateral relationship with the United States that will lead to possible sanctions," Morales said on social media.

 A fee or tax on Guatemalan remittances could be devastating to the Guatemalan economy.
-Guatemalan nationals living abroad sent back $9.5 billion in 2018, making up 12 percent of the country's GDP, according to World Bank data.
+Guatemalan nationals living abroad sent back $9.5 billion in 2018, making up 12% of the country's GDP, according to World Bank data.
 Most of that money comes from the United States.

 It's not the first time Trump has floated the idea of targeting remittances.
 As a candidate, he promised that Mexico would pay for a wall along the U.S.-Mexico border without equivocation or nuance and proposed a six-step plan.